gitter-badger/go-bigdata/README.md

 * [goavro](https://github.com/linkedin/goavro) - Goavro is a golang library that implements encoding and decoding of Avro data.
 * [go-avro](https://github.com/elodina/go-avro) - Apache Avro for Golang.

+## Cassandra

+*Libraries for working with Cassandra*

+* [ctop](https://github.com/hailocab/ctop) - CTOP ("top" for Cassandra) - See what's going on in real-time.
+* [gocassa](https://github.com/hailocab/gocassa) - A high level Cassandra library in Go, on top of gocql.
+* [gocql](https://github.com/gocql/gocql) - Package gocql implements a fast and robust Cassandra client for the Go programming language.

 ## Hadoop & HDFS